 For more than 10 years, we have been working with our business customers to help them understand and manage their environmental and social impact.
-HSBC has specific sustainability risk policies covering agricultural commodities, chemicals, defence, energy, forestry, freshwater infrastructure, mining and metals, and UNESCO World Heritage Sites and Ramsar-designated wetlands.
+HSBC has specific sustainability risk policies covering agricultural commodities, chemicals, defence, energy, forestry, mining and metals, and UNESCO World Heritage Sites and Ramsar-designated wetlands.
 We also apply the Equator Principles when financing projects.

 Sustainability risk policies